Katamori/voidshard/README.md

-# voidshard
+# Voidshard

-Wiki of Voidshard, a fantasy project of mine.
+Wiki of Voidshard, a fantasy worldbuilding project of mine.